- This event has passed.

-The roundtable will focus on Prof Doug Melamed’s recent paper titled “Mergers involving nascent competitors”.
+The roundtable focused on Prof Doug Melamed’s recent paper titled “Mergers involving nascent competitors”.
 The paper advances a framework for a narrow prohibition of such mergers, based on Section 2 of the Sherman Act.
-More broadly, the roundtable will offer a forum to discuss the law and economics of the treatment of “killer acquisitions” in antitrust policy.
+More broadly, the aim with the roundtable was to offer a forum to discuss the law and economics of the treatment of “killer acquisitions” in antitrust policy.

 Melamed, A. Douglas, Mergers Involving Nascent Competition (January 14, 2022).
 Stanford Law and Economics Olin Working Paper No. 566, Available at SSRN: https://ssrn.com/abstract=4009229 or http://dx.doi.org/10.2139/ssrn.4009229

 Doug Melamed practiced law for 43 years before spending the 2014-15 academic year at the Law School as the Herman Phleger Visiting Professor of Law.
 He was appointed Professor of the Practice of Law in 2015.